yassineayadi/raspberry-pi-monitoring-app/README.md

 This a system monitoring web application, built for headless Raspberry Pi set ups in mind.
 This is a personal webproject using [Dash](https://plot.ly/products/dash/) an interactive Python framework developed by [Plotly](https://plot.ly/).

 The web application runs locally and uses the default Dash port 8050.
-The following functionalities are support:
+The following functionalities are supported:

 **Automatic Detection of Pi Revision:**
 * Uses the revision number to identify the Pi version the application is currently running on.